 PIRSA Fisheries and Aquaculture will participate in the implementation of Planning, Development and Infrastructure Act 2016 as it relates to aquaculture developments.
-This new Act introduces a raft of new planning tools and an online ePlanning system that is in the process of being implemented in 2019/20, which is the biggest modernisation of planning legislation in 20 years.
-PIRSA will continue to ensure that the new planning framework does not add further non-legislated restrictions to aquaculture development in the State for both marine based and land-based aquaculture.
-PIRSA is also determining referrals for development activities that may conversely impact on the aquaculture industry (i.e. dredging activities and spoil placement, development of coastal environments for wastewater outlet pipes etc.).
+This new Act introduces a raft of new planning tools and an online ePlanning system that is in the process of being implemented in 2019-20, which is the biggest modernisation of planning legislation in 20 years.
+PIRSA will continue to ensure that the new planning framework does not add further non-legislated restrictions to aquaculture development in the state for both marine based and land-based aquaculture.
+PIRSA is also determining referrals for development activities that may conversely impact on the aquaculture industry (ie dredging activities and spoil placement, development of coastal environments for wastewater outlet pipes etc).

-PIRSA Fisheries and Aquaculture participates in consultation on major developments that could impact on the aquaculture industry (e.g. mining infrastructure, port developments).
+PIRSA Fisheries and Aquaculture participates in consultation on major developments that can impact on the aquaculture industry (e.g. mining infrastructure, desalination plants, new harbours, etc.).

-PIRSA Fisheries and Aquaculture ensures aquaculture planning frameworks adhere to and are consistent with South Australian and national development framework agreements, including:
+PIRSA Fisheries and Aquaculture ensures aquaculture zone policies and planning frameworks adhere to and are consistent with South Australian and national development framework agreements, including: